ilakli/MACS-classroom/CONTRIBUTING.md

 ### Contributing code

 If you have improvements to MACS-classroom, send us your pull requests!
-For those just getting started, Github has a [howto](https://help.github.com/articles/using-pull-requests/).
+For those just getting started, Github has a [how to](https://help.github.com/articles/using-pull-requests/).

 ### Contributing guidelines and standards